baladasoji/rest-spring-security/readme.md

 The original source code can be found at https://gitlab.com/palmapps/jwt-spring-security-demo

-The build has now been automated with Jenkins
+The build has now been automated with Jenkins Testing complete automation